 Whether you’re searching for Christmas decoration ideas or for general winter decor ideas to add seasonal warmth to your interior spaces, our design team is serving up all things holiday home decor.
 In this article, we’ll share how we style our clients’ homes (and our own) for the holidays.

-In creating a plan for your holiday home decor, the front door is a natural place to start.
+In making a plan for your holiday home decor, a natural place to start is the front door.
+So how to decorate a door for Christmas and the holidays?
 When it comes to front door decor, the adage “less is more” rings true.
 Keep holiday door decorations simple by hanging a fresh evergreen or magnolia wreath.
-The tradition of wreath-hanging dates all the way back to the 16th century, alongside the origins of Christmas-tree-decorating itself.
+Wreaths are a timeless holiday decorating idea that will never go out of style.
+(The tradition of hanging a wreath dates back to the 16th century, alongside the origins of Christmas-tree-decorating itself.)

 How to Hang a Wreath

 To hang a wreath, use a functional wreath hanger and hide it with a simple ribbon.
 Or, skip the door hanger entirely and opt for a sturdy, classic ribbon to affix your greenery.
 To secure the wreath, simply tack your ribbon up and over the door, securing it on the inside.
 Other easy ways to hang a wreath on a door include: